NSFWUTILS/RedditScrape/README.md

 The code is designed to run in a concurrent fashion (sort of like multi-threading) to help with performance.

-It will also look to see if the file already exists before downloading it, so you can run this multiple times.

-Lastly, it seems to be working with imgur, redgif, and gfycat.
+And a big thanks to the creator(s) of [gallery-dl](https://github.com/mikf/gallery-dl) as it makes it easy to support imgur.com, redgif.com, and gfycat.com.

 # Getting Started
 The following sections should help get you started.